10Investigates' Noah Pransky has followed the Tampa Bay Rays' stadium saga for nearly 10 years.

 2009: St. Pete commissions “A Baseball Community” group, better known as the “ABC Coalition” of leaders from both sides of Tampa Bay to examine what’s best for the future of baseball in St. Pete.
 The group spends more than a year and concludes a new ballpark somewhere between the “Gateway” region of Mid-Pinellas and Downtown Tampa would be the best location to increase attendance at games.

-June 21, 2010: Rays owner Stu Sternberg holds a press conference to deliver ultimatum that team needs permission from St. Pete to examine any and all possible new locations for a stadium, and will only consider new St. Pete sites when it can also consider Tampa sites.
+June 21, 2010: Rays owner Stu Sternberg holds a press conference to deliver an ultimatum the Rays need permission to explore all new stadium sites around Tampa Bay, or else they won't consider any new stadium sites around Tampa Bay.
 At the time, the team’s contract with St. Pete prohibited it from looking outside city limits.

 Oct.
 11, 2011: Minutes after the Tampa Bay Rays were sent home from the playoffs for the second straight year by the Texas Rangers, Tampa Bay owner Stuart Sternberg expressed his disappointment in the local support for the club, reiterating that the franchise's future in the area is in an untenable situation.